-The Board is satisfied that the system of governance of the Company is adequate for to the nature, scale and complexity of the risks inherent in its business.
-The Board conducted an external review of Board effectiveness in 2019, the findings of which were assessed and relevant actions implemented during 2020.
+The Board is satisfied that the system of governance of the Company is adequate for the nature, scale and complexity of the risks inherent in its business.

 B.2 Fit and Proper Requirements

 The PRA and FCA expect that individuals performing Senior Management Function ('SMF') or Certified Person roles remain fit and proper to undertake the role.
 The Company has a Fit and Proper Policy in place that outlines the various checks at recruitment and throughout employment.
 In particular, when deciding whether a person is fit and proper, an assessment is made as to whether the individual: